eemeli/yaml/docs/04_documents.md

 #### `new YAML.Document(value, replacer?, options = {})`

 Creates a new document.
 If `value` is defined, the document `contents` are initialised with that value, wrapped recursively in appropriate [content nodes](#content-nodes).
-If `value` is `undefined`, the document's `contents` and `schema` are initialised as `null`.
+If `value` is `undefined`, the document's `contents` is initialised as `null`.
 If defined, a `replacer` may filter or modify the initial document contents, following the same algorithm as the [JSON implementation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#The_replacer_parameter).
 See [Options](#options) for more information on the last argument.

 | Member              | Type                                | Description                                                                                                                                                              |
 | ------------------- | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |